 The majority of the Company's foreign currency transaction gains or losses come from the effects of foreign exchange rate changes on the intercompany loans between Singapore entities and U.S. entities.
-The Company recorded foreign exchange gain of \$1,193,636 and \$788,302 loss during the three months ended on March 31, 2024 and 2023, respectively.
+The Company recorded foreign exchange gain of \$845,350 and \$1,150,830 during the three months ended on June 30, 2024 and 2023, respectively.
+The Company recorded foreign exchange gain of \$2,038,986 and \$362,528 during the six months ended on June 30, 2024 and 2023, respectively.
 The foreign currency transactional gains and losses are recorded in operations.